 2 tbsp date syrup (feel free to add more)

 To get the roast pumpkin purée, peel and slice up your fresh pumpkin, then cut it into cubes.
 Add it to the airfryer drizzled with a little coconut oil or olive oil and let it roast till its nice and golden brown, and can be mashed easily.
 I find the flavors of roast pumpkin is simply amazing as compared to any boiled or steamed version.
 If you don't have an airfryer, then you can use an oven for roasting.

 Blend together all the wet ingredients in a blender.
 In a separate bowl, add the glutenfree flour, salt, baking powder and pumpkin spice mix and gently mix it so it's well incorporated.
 Now slowly pour in the wet mix, bit by bit and start mixing the wet and dry together until you get a fairly thick cake like batter.

 Heat the appe pan on the hob, add a few drops of coconut oil in, use a silicon brush to spread it around.
 Now add the pumpkin batter into this and cover it, let it cook on a medium to low flame.
 After 3-5 minutes you will notice bubbles and a bit of browning on the side, this is the time to flip it.
 Once you flip it, just cook it for another 2 minutes and it's done.
 With this batter, I got a quantity of 48 mini pancakes.

 These pancakes are mildly sweet, because I prefer the natural sweetness of pumpkin.
 I always control the amount of sugar that goes into the batter even if it's something as natural as date syrup.
-Instead, I like to top my pancakes with loads of fresh fruit, which also contributes a natural sweetness and over that you can drizzle honey or maple syrup.
+Instead, I like to top my pancakes with loads of fresh fruit, which lends a natural sweetness and over that you can drizzle honey or maple syrup.